 5G Architecture and Protocols Overview

-Course Code: FG1713 Course Summary This 5G Architecture and Protocols Overview course is a technical introduction to the 5G network.
-The course includes the design goals and development schedule for 5G, the principles, design and implementation of the core and radio access networks of 5G.
+Course Summary This 5G Architecture and Protocols Overview training course provides a comprehensive technical introduction to the 5G network, covering design goals, development schedules, and the core and radio access networks of 5G.
+Engineers new to or already working in mobile communication networks will benefit from this course, which assumes familiarity with telecommunications and general engineering terminology, with some understanding of LTE cellular systems being beneficial.
+The course covers a range of topic areas, including 5G introduction, key features, and standardization, use cases and performance objectives, radio access network architecture and protocols, core network architecture and protocols, network function virtualization, network slicing, interworking and compatibility between 5G, LTE, and Wi-Fi, PDU connectivity, Quality of Service, service provision, and signaling procedures in the 5G network.
 Who would benefit This course is intended for engineers either new to, or already working in, mobile communication networks.
 Prerequisites Familiarity with telecommunications and general engineering terminology is assumed.
 Some understanding of LTE cellular systems would be beneficial.
 Topic Areas Include: 5G introduction, key features and standardisation Use cases and performance objectives Radio access network architecture and protocols Non standalone and standalone deployment options Core network architecture and protocols Network function virtualisation and network slicing Interworking and compatibility between 5G, LTE and Wi-Fi PDU connectivity, Quality of Service and service provision Signalling procedures in the 5G network Also available as a Self-Study Online Learning Programme, learn more.

 POA: Private Course